sigasi/sigasi_insights/releasenotes/sigasi-3.08.md

 ## Multiline trailing comments

-Sigasi Studio has a few simple rules to [associate comments with HDL declarations][/manual/editor#comment-association].
+Sigasi Studio has a few simple rules to [associate comments with HDL declarations][/manual/documentation#Comment Association].
 In version 3.8 we have refined and extended the association rules to support multiple single line trailing comments.

 ![Multi line trailing comments](3.8/comment_association_multiple_trailing.png "Multi line trailing comments")